ludwig-burtscher/invenio-with-provenance/README.md

 ### Export of provenance data from ProvStore

 The directory `provstore_export` contains the Python script `export.py` that downloads a single RDF/Turtle file with all captured provenance in ProvStore (with valid credentials).
-Because all data in the ProvStore account is retrieved, a ProvStore account is neccessary, where only data from InvenioRDM is stored.
+Because all data in the ProvStore account is retrieved, a ProvStore account is necessary, where only data from InvenioRDM is stored.

 ### Analysis in GraphDB

-TODO
+TODO warum turtle? was kann man nacher rauslesen?

 ## Results of simulation test data

 The directory `simulation/results` contains the RDF/Turtle file with provenance data captured from executing the `test-scenario.sh` script twice.
 It was created like described above.

-TODO results of queries
+The `simulation` directory also contains possible queries that could be executed on the retrieved data.

+Each query is ran on the included provenance data and the output is stored together with a short description together with the query.
+To perform the query any SparQL query engine could be used.
+In our case we used GraphDB to host and query the data.

+Included queries are:
+*
+*
+*
+*
+*
+*
+*

 ## Modifications of InvenioRDM